Censored Condoms4Life Campaign Is Beamed Around the World

 The World Youth Day 4 All coalition is a global initiative led, organized and staffed by young people from Azerbaijan, Belize, Bulgaria, El Salvador, Ireland, Jamaica, Morocco, Nicaragua, Poland, Uganda, the United States and Venezuela.
 The message they want to share with the World Youth Day pilgrims is “Good Catholics Use Condoms” and they say they’ve got the pope on their side, citing his statement late last year acknowledging that condoms use can be an effective and moral step in preventing HIV transmission.
 Coalition members represent the following organizations: Advocates for Youth (USA); Catholics for Choice; Católicas por el Derecho a Decidir (Nicaragua); Católicas por el Derecho a Decidir (El Salvador); YouAct—European Youth Network on Sexual and Reproductive Rights; International Planned Parenthood Federation; Irish Family Planning Association (Ireland) and PONTON (Poland).

 Condoms4Life is an unprecedented worldwide public education effort to raise awareness about the devastating effect of the bishops’ ban on condoms.
 The campaign was launched at World AIDS Day 2001 with billboards and ads in subways and newspapers saying, “Banning Condoms Kills.”
 According to its own figures, the Catholic church provides as much as one quarter of all care to people living with HIV and AIDS.
 The pope has recognized the value of condoms in the fight against HIV transmission.
 However, a few vocal, ultraconservative members of the Catholic hierarchy have tried to rewrite the pope’s words, and with them the truth about condom use by Catholics and in healthcare delivery by Catholic organizations across the globe.
-With this new ad campaign Catholics for Choice stands by the pope’s statements on condoms as an HIV prevention method that saves lives.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to women's well-being and respect and affirm the capacity of women and men to make moral decisions about their lives.
+With this new ad campaign Catholics for Choice stands by the pope’s statements on condoms as an HIV prevention method that saves lives.Catholics for Choice shapes and advances sexual and reproductive ethics that are based on justice, reflect a commitment to a person’s well-being and respect and affirm the capacity of all people to make moral decisions about their lives.